 This will be my final post on the fantastic trip Alison and I took to Egypt last February with Canadian tour company Adventures Abroad.
-You can find another dozen on this website.
+You can find another dozen on this website including visits to the Pyramids and the Temple of Karnak.
 The west bank of the Nile across from the city of Luxor contains perhaps the most important collection of monuments, temples and tombs in all of ancient Egypt.
 In a previous post I described our first crossing of the Nile to visit the legendary Valley of the Kings and the most famous tomb in history – King Tutankhamun or King Tut.
 Today we are returning to visit a number of other important west Nile sites including the Temple of Hatshepsut, the Colossi of Memnon, the Valley of the Queens and several others.
 Won’t you join us?

 The Colossi of Memnon

 After an early morning crossing of the Nile, we are met by our bus and head for the Valley of the Queens, but there will be several stops along the way.
 Our first stop is at one of the most famous monuments of ancient Egypt, the Colossi of Memnon.
 These are two massive solitary statues of Amenhotep III, one of the greatest of all Egyptian kings, father of the heretic Akhenaten and grandfather of Tutankhamun.
 So why aren’t these statues referred to as the Colossi of Amenhotep?
 Good question.
 Memnon is a figure from the Iliad, a legendary Ethiopian king who came to fight with the Trojans and was ultimately slain by the even greater warrior Achilles.
 Early Greek tourists, and I do mean early, like around the year 300, had no clue about Amenhotep, who by then, had been dead for 1600 years.
 They did know about Memnon who was from Africa so they attributed the statues to him and the name stuck.